krshiwesh/super-lamp-/README.md

 # super-lamp-
-This is my first github rrepo
+This is my first github repo
+Author :- Kumar Shiwesh